NORTH CITY FEATURED IN THE EVERETT HERALD

 It takes a village to raise a basketball player.
 It has been our mantra since 2010, when the program was formed with one team.
 We focus on providing quality training and AAU competition to help provide a well-rounded experience for basketball players to grow.

-In 2017, we fielded 16 teams ranging from 4th grade to 11th grade and competed in top tournaments in Washington, Oregon, California and Las Vegas, NV.
+In 2018, we fielded 16 teams ranging from 4th grade to 11th grade and competed in top tournaments in Washington, Oregon, California and Las Vegas, NV.
 Our training only program is offered year-round and helps players of any skill level advance their game.
+In total, we had 250+ players take part in the program last year.

-In 2010, North City started with 1 team of 8th graders with the goal of getting each player better, competing against the top AAU teams in the area and have fun.
-That team consisted of players from the 2014 class including players from Shorecrest, Arlington and Jackson – all teams that qualified for the State Tournament in 2014.
+In 2010, North City started with 1 team of 8th graders with the goal of getting each player better, competing against the top AAU teams in the area and to have fun.
+That team consisted of players from the 2014 class including players from Shorecrest, Arlington and Jackson – all teams that qualified for the State Tournament in 2014 (their senior year in HS).

 That 2010 team won the PNAAU Spring League (shown above) and North City was born.
 In 2011, we expanded to two teams, both at 15U and provided a quality training and competition option for players in Snohomish and King County.
 Our 15U Black team won the Pacific Northwest District Championship that year (shown below) and also had a 5th place finish at the Best in the West tournament in Yakima.